vignankamarthi/Facial-Recognition-Software-Project/README.md

 # Facial Recognition Software Project

+ [ ] Make sure the directions are IRON CLAD for a demonstration

 A facial recognition system that demonstrates both technical capabilities and ethical considerations in AI-based recognition technologies.

 ## Project Overview